greg-raven/Impeachment-Chronicles/_posts/2024-06-17-incoherent-rants.md

 Rep. Ted Lieu apparently heard the CEO story and weighed in Monday:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Dear CEOs: Part of your job is to know the news.
-If you are “startled” when you see Trump’s incoherent rants in person, then that means you are consuming far too much right wing news.<br /><br />Go outside your biased information bubble.
+If you are “startled” when you see Trump’s incoherent rants in person, then that means you are consuming far too much right wing news.<br><br>Go outside your biased information bubble.
 Your company and your country will thank you for it. <a href="https://t.co/d5w01rkkDj">https://t.co/d5w01rkkDj</a></p>&mdash; Ted Lieu (@tedlieu) <a href="https://twitter.com/tedlieu/status/1802755089192648907?ref_src=twsrc%5Etfw">June 17, 2024</a></blockquote>

 [...]